rodfer0x80/PirateScrolls/README.md

 Born to provide online academic papers without ads, tracking or bloat web design.

-    All respect is due to the authors of such academic papers and publications.
+    Copyright of distributed papers belong to the authors of such publications.
     All papers are in pdf format published online by the author(s) You can find the author and organisations involved in the paper in the table of contents and inside pdf the file.